 What is JavaScript Injection?

-A web attack where malicious scripts are inserted into trusted pages or applications.
+a web attack where malicious scripts are inserted into trusted pages or applications.

-Why is JavaScript Injection important?
+Why does JavaScript Injection matter in cybersecurity?